 FLUSH

-Set in the heart of a Shoreditch club, FLUSH unfolds entirely in the women’s bathroom – a space of eyeliner touch-ups, whispered confessions, and fleeting connections.
-Over the course of one night, stories slip between the cracks of the cubicles: teenage drama, thirty-something fatigue, love, loss, career spirals, sex, motherhood, bad dates, and worse decisions.
+Set in the heart of a London club, FLUSH unfolds entirely in the women’s bathroom – a space of eyeliner touch-ups, whispered confessions, and fleeting connections.

-Billie has just experienced something she can’t quite name yet.
-As she hovers between shock and clarity, the bathroom becomes a strange kind of shelter – where strangers offer tampons, stories, and the occasional unsolicited life advice.
-A fast-moving, ensemble comedy-drama told in fragments and flushes, FLUSH captures the blur of being many things at once: bold, fragile, furious, absurd.
-An ode to the women who hold your hair back, hype you up, and sometimes just hand you loo roll.
+Winner of a Fringe Theatre Award, a Bitesize Award for Best Direction, and one of Financial Times’ top nine shows at 2025’s Edinburgh Festival Fringe, this hilarious, fast-moving, ensemble comedy-drama is told in fragments and flushes.
+Capturing the blur of being many things at once: bold, fragile, furious, absurd, this is an ode to the women who hold your hair back, hype you up, and sometimes just hand you loo roll.

-Photography by Jake Bush (@jakebbush).
+Photography by Alex Brenner (@alexbrennerphoto) and Jake Bush (@jakebbush).

 Writer April Hope Miller